chef-boneyard/chef-rfc/rfc0001-resource-guard.md

 * **script guard:** A guard expression that is given as a string to be evaluated by a shell command interpreter.
-When the interpreter's execution of the script results in a successful (i.e. non-zero) process exit code, the guard's value is **true**.
-Otherwise, it is **false**.
+When the interpreter's execution of the script results in a successful (i.e. non-zero) process exit code, the guard's value is `true`.
+Otherwise, it is `false`.
 * **block guard:** A guard to which a Ruby block is passed rather than a string.
 * **guard parameter:** Any Ruby expression passed as additional information to the shell interpreter used to modify execution context such as the current working directory, environment variables, user identity, etc.
-* **anonymous resource:** A Chef resource that is not part of a Chef run context and is expressed within a block guard's block.
-The anonymous resource is simply used to assess a true or false value (e.g. whether a script that tests system state in a relevant way returns a success or failure process status) inside of a block guard.
-They are anonymous because unlike resources that are part of the chef-client's run context, anonymous resources have no unique name property because they exist in isolation as a form of Boolean expression, not as a unique part of the client's execution.
+* **guard interpreter resource:** A Chef resource that is not part of a Chef run context and is expressed within a block guard's block.
+The guard interpreter resource is simply used to assess a true or false value (e.g. whether a script that tests system state in a relevant way returns a success or failure process status) inside of a block guard.

 ## Overview
-Guard expressions for all resources will be extended to include a method and block syntax like that used within the recipe DSL to enable the invocation of actions on any Chef resource but in particular script resources.
-This is useful for test conditions to ensure idempotence for non-idempotent resources such as script resources.
+Guard expressions for all resources will be extended to include an attribute named `guard_interpreter` that will take the short name symbol of a Chef resource to be used to evaluate script guards.
+This is useful for testing conditions to ensure idempotence for non-idempotent resources such as script resources.
 The goals in doing this are:

 * Address [CHEF-4553](https://tickets.opscode.com/browse/CHEF-4553) -- simplify convoluted expressions such as that below for